This post may contain affiliate links. See our disclosure policy for details.

 2. Field Trips

 We can look at videos and pictures all day, but there’s nothing like holding a real boa constrictor.
-And seeing the eclipse through those weird, dark glasses.
-And going on a nature walk and finding poop!
+Or seeing the eclipse through those weird, dark glasses (see below).
+Or going on a nature walk and finding poop!
 We’ve learned about a huge variety of science topics from kitchen experiments to plant parts, but our very favorite experiences are the real-life ones happening at our local museums, parks, and nature center.

 Never underestimate the power of your library card and a friendly librarian.